-The brain is a vital organ, yet extremely vulnerable to various insults.
+The brain is a vital organ, yet extremely vulnerable to various threats.

-It is regularly subjected to viral and bacterial pathogens, oxidative stress, inflammatory molecules, and macronutrients.
+It could potentially be exposed to viral and bacterial pathogens, oxidative stress and inflammatory molecules.

 In a normal healthy brain, the blood brain barrier protects it, by regulating all molecules that are transported between the brain and blood.